Learning the Value of Value Learning: Background

-Good \citeyearpar{Good1967} established a central result in decision theory: within the Savage framework, costless evidence cannot reduce a rational agent’s expected utility.\footnote{This result is anticipated by Ramsey's proof of a special case four decades earlier \citeyearpar{ramsey1990weight}.} Challenges to an unqualified reading of this result already appeared in strategic contexts: Hirshleifer \citeyearpar{Hirshleifer1971} showed that information can reduce welfare because others respond to its acquisition or disclosure, undermining the conditions that guarantee nonnegative information value.
-Subsequent decision-theoretic work clarified the theorem’s logical structure and limits.
-Skyrms \citeyearpar{Skyrms1990} highlighted its reliance on dynamic consistency, while Kadane, Schervish, and Seidenfeld \citeyearpar{KadaneSchervishSeidenfeld2008} showed how it can fail outside the classical Bayesian setting, including with improper or non-countably additive priors and imprecise credal states; Seidenfeld \citeyearpar{Seidenfeld2009} further identified act-state dependence as an independent source of failure.
-Even so, the core insight remains: under a broad and well-understood range of conditions, rational agents should expect to do better (or at least no worse) by acquiring information prior to action.
+Good's \citeyearpar{Good1967} theorem---that costless evidence cannot reduce a rational agent's expected utility---is a cornerstone of decision theory.\footnote{The result is anticipated by Ramsey's proof of a special case four decades earlier \citeyearpar{ramsey1990weight}.} The theorem requires act-state independence, dynamic consistency, and countably additive proper priors.
+It fails when any of these conditions is relaxed: Hirshleifer \citeyearpar{Hirshleifer1971} showed that others' responses to information acquisition can reduce welfare; Skyrms \citeyearpar{Skyrms1990} identified the role of dynamic consistency; Kadane, Schervish, and Seidenfeld \citeyearpar{KadaneSchervishSeidenfeld2008} demonstrated failures with improper or non-countably additive priors and imprecise credal states; and Seidenfeld \citeyearpar{Seidenfeld2009} isolated act-state dependence as an independent source of failure.
+Under a broad and well-understood range of conditions, however, rational agents should expect to do at least as well by acquiring information before acting.

+Value-of-information guarantees break down in game-theoretic contexts where act-state independence fails \citep{Skyrms1984Pragmatics}.
+When actions alter the relative probabilities of states, additional information can decrease expected utility.
+One might conclude that value refinement offers no advantage in strategic settings.
+We demonstrate otherwise: value refinement yields substantial expected benefits in game-theoretic contexts of extreme conflict.